sohaali710/Homey-Ecommerce-API/README.md

 ### Admin
 - Can login with his pre-registered email and password.
 - Can view products page.

-    - Search by name.
     - View all products.
     - Create, update, edit and delete any product.
-    - Create product with title, image, price, details.

 - Can view orders page (pending, accepted, rejected).
-    - View all orders (username, date, total price, product titles only).
+    - View all orders (username, date, total price, product title and image).
     - Take an action to modify order state.

 ### User